Root canal treatment

 The nerve and pulp become inflamed and infected due to decay, repeated dental procedures, and/or extensive fillings.
 This can also be caused by a crack in the tooth or facial trauma.

-Endodontic treatment is usually performed over several visits to the dental office.
+Root canal treatment is usually performed over several visits to the dental office.

 During the first visit, a radiographic examination is performed to assess the condition of the root canal and determine if there are signs of inflammation in the bone surrounding the tooth.
 After diagnosing pulpitis (or periodontitis), the inflamed dental pulp must be removed by the dentist.
 Typically, the procedure starts with anesthesia.